alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-29-qadhf-the-wife.md

 ---
-layout: post
-title: "Qadhf of the wife"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 302"
 hijri: Muharram 10, 1442 AH
 lang: en
+layout: post
-note: true
+mass_edited: true
-category: [marriage]
-summary: "This word is one of the clear words of Qadhf (falsely accusing a chaste person of involvement in prohibited sexual relations).
-Claiming that it was said unintentionally has nothing to do with its effect."
 muftis:
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah Ibn Mani'
     url: /biography/mani/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no. 302
+summary: This word is one of the clear words of Qadhf (falsely accusing a chaste person of involvement in prohibited sexual relations).
+Claiming that it was said unintentionally has nothing to do with its effect.
+title: Qadhf of the wife
 ---

 Question: